-These are ‘social dances’, open to everyone from toddlers to the elderly, so many of the dances are easy – on a walking step or ‘slip-step’ in circles, lines and spirals: the Freylekhs.
-A Freylekhs also contains within the circle the opportunity for Shining – a time to leave the group for an improvised dance in the centre, solo or in a couple, rejoining the group when the structure of the dance demands it.
+Freylekhs are ‘social dances’, open to everyone from toddlers to the elderly.
+Many of the steps are simple – a walking step or ‘slip-step’ in circles, lines and spirals – since the essence of the dance is in the spirit of the music, rather than in complicated steps.
+A Freylekhs also contains within the circle the opportunity for ‘Shining’ – a time to leave the group for an improvised dance in the centre, solo or in a couple, re-joining the group when the structure of the dance demands it.

-More complicated are the Hora, Khosidl and Honga, which have very simple steps with a few variations, whilst still continuing with the circles, lines and spirals.
+More complicated are the Hora, Khosidl and Honga, which have very simple steps with a few variations, whilst continuing with the circles, lines and spirals.
 Another line dance is the Bulgar.
-This step, with variations, is very well known, common to almost every country in Eastern European.
+This step, with variations, is very well known, common to almost every country in Eastern Europe.

 More complex again are the couples dances, the Patsh Tanz, a progressive clapping dance; and the Couples Bulgar with two couples dancing together, before moving on to dance with another couple.